Red Hills Nature Resort: A review

 Ootacamund or Ooty in India, the famed hill station of yesteryears was the must visit destination for everyone's itinerary if they were visiting southern part of India.
 The lush green tea gardens, the exquisite hilly landscapes, gardens full of rich flora, year round good weather and a popular Bollywood shooting location, Ooty was a celebrated superstar of its day.
 But with time, everything changes and so did Ooty.
 It had to pay a price for its fame as more and more tourists flocked its hills.
 To capitalize on this business opportunity number of hotels, shops etc. cropped up.
 Ruthless commercialization and rising competition from other nearby destinations such as Coorg, Munnar, Kodaikanal made many travelers including us consciously avoid Ooty.
 Yet there are always people who prefer purity, quietude and satisfaction over dilution, restlessness and greed.
 And they create places which echo their spirit and soul.
 Mr. Vijay Kumar is one such person and in this blog we will walk you through our experience of visiting a place he owns - Red Hills Nature Resort.
 A place that lured us to visiting Ooty, apart from the toy train.

 As we stepped down from the toy train at Ooty station (read our blog on journey of the toy train) a vehicle was waiting for us to escort us to our place of stay in Ooty.
+While we opted to take the toy train from Coimbatore, you can book taxi from coimbatore to ooty to reach the resort directly in convenience.
 We opened the window of the car in excitement as we started towards our destination to absorb some beautiful views but were discouraged soon by the exceedingly cold weather.
 We rode on the criss-cross curvy roads for about an hour.
 Red Hills is at a distance of 25 kilometres from Ooty railway station but the drive to Red hills is quiet picturesque as one goes through beautiful valleys of Nilgiris.
 Nilgiris literally mean blue mountains and are part of western ghats, a hill range across #Karnataka , Kerala and western Tamil Nadu states of India.
 On our way to Red Hills, the driver showed us carrot and potato plantations.
 We had to stop the car when we saw the first glimpse of a lake.
 We were on the bridge between 2 lakes - Avalanche and Emerald Lake; and the location was just too good to savor from the car.
 After clicking few pictures, we moved on to the property which is situated on a hill at the end of a steep rugged road at a height of 7000 feet above sea level.
 Who knew the bridge we stopped at was not even a trailer to the movie we were going to see.
 It was barely a movie poster.

 We were just dumbstruck once we reached the resort.
 Red Hills Nature resort is surrounded by tea gardens and overlooks a vast valley and Emerald Lake.
 The views were just so amazing that all the tiredness of the 5 hour toy train journey and another hour in car just whooshed away in seconds.
 We were greeted by Mr. Vijay Kumar and family who were very welcoming and charming.
 Red Hills Nature resort is more like a boutique hotel or a lavish homestay.
 The entrance leads to Mr. Vijay's bungalow which is some 150 years old and is supposedly built in the British era (1875 to be precise).
 Surrounding the bungalow are 7 cottages nestled in nature, each with magnificent view of the lake.
 They have many verandahs in front of main bungalow, around dining and around every cottage.
 They also have a small little temple in the middle of lush green lawns in one corner of the property.